magkavetsos/movie-database/README.md

 ## Description

+This project is about the front-end UI for a movie database management system.
+One should be able to browse, add, delete & edit movie entries from this database.

 This project is built using Next.js 14, offering a robust framework for building modern web applications with server-side rendering (SSR) and static site generation (SSG).
 Our application is designed to be fast, efficient, and SEO-friendly.

 ## Getting Started